 Through the California Capital Access Program Americans with Disabilities Act Financing Program (CalCAP/ADA), participating lenders can now offer small businesses loans with coverage of up to $50,000 to make tenant improvements for ADA compliance.
-Eligible small businesses include existing businesses with 15 or fewer full-time employees, gross income of less than $1 million, and facilities with 10,000-square-feet or less.
+Eligible small businesses include existing businesses with 15 or fewer full-time employees, gross annual income of less than $5 million, and facilities with 10,000 square feet or less.
 The program deposits a premium into an established loan loss reserve account for qualifying loans for up to five years.
 Lenders can apply for a claim to access funds from the loan loss reserve account to recover losses in the event of a default.

 To participate in the CalCAP/ADA loan program, small businesses must: